Skip to main content

 ✎ Technique: Session extension

 For a number of reasons including data persistence, performance and security, it is sometimes beneficial to terminate idle user sessions.
+It's important to warn people a session is about to expire and give them the option to continue.

 ✎ Technique: Accessible modal dialogs